voicegain/platform/how-to/rolback-restore-reinstall/README.md

 First we need to either:
 * Create a new Edge Cluster - see [Deploy Voicegain on hardware or a VM](../edge-on-hardware/Edge_Deploy.md)
   * We assume that you will have the needed Mongo and Minio backuos stored somewhere safe
 * Reset an existing Edge Cluster - here are the steps:
+  *   Do a kubeadm reser `sudo kubeadm reset`
+  *   Delete old /nfs/default-* directories if you do not care about any of the old data
+  *   From the bottom of the Edge Cluster status page get the EZInit script by clicking the Regenerate EZInit button.
+Note that you will need only the highlighted part of the command line script.
   *